 Franklin Lakes home prices are not only among the most expensive in New Jersey, but Franklin Lakes real estate also consistently ranks among the most expensive in America.

-Franklin Lakes is a decidedly white-collar borough, with fully 93.52% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Franklin Lakes is a borough of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Franklin Lakes who work in management occupations (22.84%), sales jobs (17.40%), and office and administrative support (13.84%).
+Franklin Lakes is a decidedly white-collar borough, with fully 93.10% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Franklin Lakes is a borough of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Franklin Lakes who work in management occupations (26.30%), sales jobs (15.38%), and healthcare (12.22%).

 Franklin Lakes is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Franklin Lakes’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Franklin Lakes’s overall crime rate is lower than average for the country.

 Even though Franklin Lakes is a smaller borough, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 Franklin Lakes is a somewhat ethnically-diverse borough.
 The people who call Franklin Lakes home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Franklin Lakes residents report their race to be White, followed by Asian.
-Important ancestries of people in Franklin Lakes include Irish, German, English, and Polish.
+Important ancestries of people in Franklin Lakes include Irish, German, Polish, and English.

 The most common language spoken in Franklin Lakes is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Arabic.